Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results: Introduction

 \section{Introduction}

-Since the LHCb collaboration {recently} found the theoretically clean ratios $R_K$ and $R_{K^{*}}$ - which test lepton universality - to be SM-like~\cite{LHCb:2022vje}, the focus is back on the long-standing tensions in the angular observables and branching ratios of exclusive $b \to s$ observables~\cite{LHCb:2013ghj,LHCb:2014cxe,LHCb:2015tgy,LHCb:2015wdu,LHCb:2015svh,LHCb:2020lmf,LHCb:2020gog,LHCb:2021xxq,LHCb:2021zwz}.
-The theoretical description of these exclusive decays within the QCD factorisation (QCDf) approach~\cite{Beneke:2001at,Beneke:2004dp} is incomplete because non-factorisable power corrections cannot be calculated in general, in other words there is no exact SM prediction within this approach.
+Since the LHCb collaboration recently found the theoretically clean ratios namely $R_K$ and $R_{K^{*}}$ --which test lepton universality-- to be SM-like~\cite{LHCb:2022vje}, the focus is back on the long-standing tensions in the angular observables and branching ratios of exclusive $b \to s$ observables~\cite{LHCb:2013ghj,LHCb:2014cxe,LHCb:2015tgy,LHCb:2015wdu,LHCb:2015svh,LHCb:2020lmf,LHCb:2020gog,LHCb:2021xxq,LHCb:2021zwz}, which have very recently been confirmed again by CMS~\cite{CMS:2024atz} and LHCb~\cite{LHCb:2025update}.
+However, the theoretical description of these exclusive decays within the QCD factorisation (QCDf) approach~\cite{Beneke:2001at,Beneke:2004dp} is incomplete because non-factorisable power corrections cannot be calculated in general, in other words there is no exact SM prediction within this approach.
 Therefore, it is not possible to decide whether the tensions are due to these unknown power corrections or due to new physics effects.

 A possible solution to the problem was that the previously measured deviations in the theoretically clean ratios $R_K$ and $R_{K^{*}}$~\cite{LHCb:2017avl,LHCb:2021trn} were shown to be consistent with the deviations in the angular observables and branching ratios.
 In this way, the discovery of new physics in the ratios would also have indirectly confirmed the new physics interpretation of the deviations in the angular observables and branching ratios.
 In the present post-$R_{K^{(*)}}$ era, one must look for other solutions.